bishwaG/Nextpie/README.md

 In case you decide to deploy Nextpie in a production environment please [clear the database](docs/db-clear-test-data.md) and add [SMTP](docs/config-email.md) details in email configuration (web interface >> Settings >> SMTP settings).

 ## Requirements
-The code is well tested in Python `v3.9` in Redhat Exterprise Linux 8 and 9.
+Nextpie is tested in Python `v3.9` in Redhat Exterprise Linux 9 and Ubuntu 24.04 LTS.
 All the python packages in requirements files under the directory `requirements` have version enforcement.
 Thus, it should work with other Linux distributions as long as you are able to create a Python virtual environment using mentioned version of Python packages.

 #### Minimal requirements
 * Linux operating system
-* Python > 3.9 (with Python virtual environment)
+* Python == 3.9 (with Python virtual environment)
 * Nextflow >=24.10.4

 #### Optional requirements